 This post is part of a four-part series.
 In Part 1, we looked at the mechanics of the AAdvantage program.
 In Part 2, we’ll look at the mechanics of a stopover, including how to use them to get free oneway trips within North America.
 In Part 3, we’ll value specific AAdvantage awards.
 In Part 4, I’ll put a number on one AAdvantage mile.

-I touched on stopovers in Part 1, but they are such a crucial part of exploiting the AAdvantage program that they are getting their own post right here.
+I touched on stopovers in Part 1, but they are such a crucial part of maximizing the AAdvantage program that they are getting their own post right here.

 In this post, we’ll cover all the rules related to stopovers, how to book a normal stopover, and how to turn your stopover into a free oneway trip to Hawaii or somewhere else.